DaveSkender/Stock.Indicators/docs/utilities.md

 See [individual indicator pages]({{site.baseurl}}/indicators/#content) for information on recommended pruning quantities.

-:warning: Note: `.RemoveWarmupPeriods()` is not available on some indicators; however, you can still do a custom pruning by using the customizable `.RemoveWarmupPeriods(removePeriods)`.
+> :warning: **Note**: `.RemoveWarmupPeriods()` is not available on some indicators; however, you can still do a custom pruning by using the customizable `.RemoveWarmupPeriods(removePeriods)`.

-:warning: WARNING!
-Without a specified `removePeriods` value, this utility will reverse-engineer the pruning amount.
+> :warning: **Warning**: Without a specified `removePeriods` value, this utility will reverse-engineer the pruning amount.
 When there are unusual results, there can be an erroneous increase in the amount of pruning.
 If you want more certainty, use a specific number for `removePeriods`.
 Using this method on chained indicators without `removePeriods` is strongly discouraged.

 ### Using tuple results